sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 ### 3. P2P Lending and Borrowing

-In SparkDeFi, it is allowed to use altcoins and Non-Fungible Tokens (NFTs) or cryptocurrency collectibles such as game items, virtual estate, and digital artworks as collateral.
+In SparkDeFi, it is allowed to use altcoins and Non-Fungible Tokens (NFTs) such as game items, virtual estate, and digital artworks as collateral.
 The platform enables micro-lending to democratize finance and promote financial inclusion.
-This ensures the client consistently generates a stream of cash flow through the liquidity savings pool.
+This ensures that the client consistently generates a stream of cash flow through the liquidity savings pool.

 Read [The Growing Popularity of NFTs](#the-growing-popularity-of-nfts) section to learn why we're supporting NFTs.

-While Decentralized Finance may have sprouted a new system for finance management, DeFi also established a system of money lending and borrowing, with a ton of upside packaged into the deal.
+Aside from pioneering a new system for finance management, DeFi also establishes a system of money lending and borrowing with a ton of upside packaged into the deal.

-For instance, the demand and further growth for lending services propels DeFi’s service capability, ensuring hassle-free debt systems.
-Additionally, the benefits DeFi provides highly out scales the current financial system’s loan service offerings.

-For instance, the demand and further growth for lending services propel DeFi’s service capability, ensuring hassle-free debt systems.
-Additionally, the benefits DeFi provides highly out scales the current financial system’s loan service offerings.

-For example, the growth of the DeFi lending-borrowing system is, in part, with the constant marking-down of technological fees.
+For instance, the demand and further growth for lending services propel DeFi’s service capability and ensures hassle-free debt systems.
+The growth of the DeFi lending-borrowing system comes, in part, with the constant marking-down of technological fees.
 This in return makes the revolutionary debt model to be further inclusive and non-punitive to borrowers.

-Substantiating the previously-raised point, Decentralized Finance’s debt set-up typically has lower overhead costs.
-In comparison with the traditional system, DeFis indeed have the cost advantage.
-Well, this is in part with the widespread usage of tech and data, accustoming the new system to have less “brick and mortar” results; with it yielding the capability to work for lower interest returns.
+Substantiating the previously-raised point, DeFi’s debt set-up typically has lower overhead costs.
+In comparison with the traditional system, DeFi indeed has the cost advantage.
+This is due to the widespread usage of tech and data, accustoming the new system to have less “brick and mortar” results.
+Thus, the yielding of the capability to work for lower interest returns.

 Similarly, the DeFi-jointed loan-borrow structure gives greater access to capital.
-This is especially helpful for borrowers who aren’t credit-rated by traditional financial authorities yet.
-In a way, DeFi helps these Small and Medium-sized Enterprises (SMEs) to gather capital, by providing seamless and relevant methodologies.
+This is especially helpful for borrowers who are not yet credit-rated by traditional financial authorities.
+In a way, DeFi helps these small and medium-sized enterprises (SMEs) to gather capital by providing seamless and relevant methodologies.

 Unlike the prevalent traditional system in place, DeFi’s way of loaning relies on the market-driven sphere of the consumers.
-Operating on the dogma of transparency and market opinion, the investors of the said DeFi institutions have the final say whether a start-up business is worthy of receiving funding.
+Operating on the dogma of transparency and market opinion, the supporters of the said DeFi institutions have the final say whether a start-up business is worthy to receive funding.
 In this regard, the progressive orientation of lending and borrowing outright challenges the quo of traditional institutions to provide financial aid.

 ### 4. DeFi Assets Protocols Management